khulnasoft-lab/design.khulnasoft.com/contents/accessibility/visual.md

 ## Visual disabilities

-To lay the groundwork for the following sections, it's important to understand that not everyone sees things the same way.
-This may seem obvious, but at the same time it means that we often neglect to go beyond our own experience when designing or evaluating design.
-We won't take a deep dive here, as others have done this quite well, but before proceeding take a few moments to familiarize yourself with visual disability and deficiency categories.
-This article, [Visual Disabilities](https://webaim.org/articles/visual/) from WebAIM is a great place to start.
+Visual disabilities are diverse and can include [blindness, low-vision, and color blindness](https://webaim.org/articles/visual/).
+It's important to go beyond our own experience when designing or evaluating design, to provide more robust interfaces that can adapt to people's needs and customizations such as increased text size, increased zoom level, and high-contrast modes.

 ## Color